StatisKit/FPD17/README.rst

      jupyter notebook index.ipynb

-6. Execute this :code:`index.ipynb` notebook to execute all examples or navigate among referenced notebooks to execute them separatly.
+6. Execute the `index.ipynb <index.ipynb>`_ notebook to execute all examples or navigate among referenced notebooks to execute them separatly.